oxinabox/Kaldi-Notes/tidigits/train.md

  * `cmvn_opts`  options will be passed on to cmvn -- like scale_opts. (default `""`)
  * `stage`: This is used to allow you to skip some steps, if the program crashed partway though.
 The stage variable sets the stage to start at.
 The stages are discussed in the next section (default `-4`)

+###What is the parallism of Jobs in the Training step
+During training, the training set can be (and is in the example) split up (the actual spitting is explained in the [data prepartion step](data_prep)), and each different process (Job), trains on a different subset of utterances, which each iteration are then merged.

 ### Initialisation Stages

 ####Initialise GMM (Stage -3)